United States v. Mendenhall: Background

-Drug-courier profile as testified by DEA Agent
+Drug-courier profile as testified by DEA agent

-"The agent Manuel Lopez testified that the respondent's behavior fit the 'drug courier profile'—an informally compiled abstract of characteristics thought typical of persons carrying illicit drugs.
-In this case, the agents thought it relevant that (1) the respondent was arriving on a flight from Los Angeles, a city believed by the agents to be the place of origin for much of the heroin brought to Detroit; (2) the respondent was the last person to leave the plane, 'appeared to be very nervous,' and 'completely scanned the whole area where [the agents] were standing'; (3) after leaving the plane, the respondent proceeded past the baggage area without claiming any luggage; and (4) the respondent changed airlines for her flight out of Detroit."
+DEA agent Manuel Lopez testified that Mendenhall's behavior fit the profile of a drug courier, which was based upon an informally compiled abstract of characteristics believed to be typical of people carrying illicit drugs.
+These observations included the fact that Mendenhall's flight originated in Los Angeles, a city believed by the agents to be the origin for much of the heroin brought to Detroit.
+The agents also observed that Mendenhall was the last person to exit the plane and appeared very nervous, visually scanning the area where the agents were positioned, passed the baggage area without claiming any luggage and changed airlines for her next flight.

 Conflict

-The issue requesting clarification was whether or not the respondent's Fourth Amendment rights were violated.
-The court failed to construct a majority defining "seizure".
-Whether or not the respondent voluntarily consented to the search or was coerced into it, there is sufficient evidence that the respondent was given the option to go on her way.
-According to Justice Stewart, evidence that the respondent was not asked to go to the DEA office with the agents is not enough to dismiss that the respondent gave consent.
-There was no evidence of force, and the respondent's voluntary accompanying the agents is sufficient to side with the District Court.
-Evidence that she was a 22-year-old Black woman with no high school diploma and was being apprehended by White agents, though not completely irrelevant, was held as not being decisive evidence.
+The issue before the court was whether Mendenhall's Fourth Amendment rights were violated.
+The court failed to construct a majority definition of "seizure".
+Regardless of Mendenhall's consent or the amount of coercion involved, there was sufficient evidence that she was provided the option to go on her way.
+According to Justice Stewart, evidence that Mendenhall was not asked to accompany agents to the DEA office was insufficient grounds upon which to deny that she had given consent.
+The court found that race, although not completely irrelevant, was not viewed as decisive evidence.